SoftBank Group

 Masayoshi Son’s engagement with the Trump administration has followed a consistent sequence: publicly pledging large investment figures at presidential venues, then pursuing regulatory approvals for the underlying transactions.
 On December 16, 2024, Son pledged $100 billion in US investment at Mar-a-Lago, doubling his 2016 figure 1.
 Five weeks later, on Inauguration Day, he stood alongside Trump to announce the $500 billion Stargate project.
 Available records indicate no other foreign CEO appeared at both Trump transition events and both inauguration-adjacent announcements 4.

 The aggregate deal inventory since December 2024 includes: Stargate equity ($19 billion for a 40% stake), OpenAI investment ($40 billion, completed December 2025), the Ampere Computing acquisition ($6.5 billion), Twenty One Capital (approximately $1.7 billion in Bitcoin), the DigitalBridge acquisition ($4 billion), and SB Energy’s Ohio gas mega-plant ($33 billion).
-Analysis of public filings indicates total confirmed deployment — approximately $58 billion — falls short of headline claims exceeding $100 billion standalone plus $500 billion through Stargate 8 9.
+Public filings indicate total confirmed deployment of approximately $58 billion, and cross-reference of the record shows this falls short of headline claims exceeding $100 billion standalone plus $500 billion through Stargate 11 12.

 Each of these transactions involves regulatory approvals from the Trump administration.
 Stargate requires expedited federal permits that Trump promised to investors committing over $1 billion.
 The Ampere acquisition needed both FTC and CFIUS clearance.
 Arm’s global chip business depends on export control decisions.
-Analysis of the deal structure indicates Project Crystal Land, Son’s proposal to build Trump-branded industrial parks on federal land, requires Interior Department land allocation and is funded through the $550 billion Japan-US trade agreement framework 6 10.
-As a foreign national, Son cannot donate to US campaigns, and FEC records show only modest employee-level contributions from SoftBank staff 11.
+Analysis of the findings indicates Project Crystal Land, Son’s proposal to build Trump-branded industrial parks on federal land, would require Interior Department land allocation and is funded through the $550 billion Japan-US trade agreement framework 6 13.
+As a foreign national, Son cannot donate to US campaigns, and FEC records show only modest employee-level contributions from SoftBank staff 14.

 AI Vertical Integration and Stargate